-A record 7 million Americans are 3 months behind on their car payments.
-This could be because of loss of regular income, mismanagement of personal finances or other circumstances like a sudden medical emergency due to which his cash reserves have depleted or even personal situations like divorce.
+A record 7 million Americans are three months behind on their car payments.
+Their non-payment could be because of the loss of regular income or mismanagement of personal finances.
+There could be other circumstances like a sudden medical emergency due to which the borrower’s cash reserves have depleted or even a personal issue like divorce.

-Once a customer has stopped making payments or has started to give doubtful excuses even started to ignore your payment reminders, them it may be a high time to involve a debt collections agency.
-It is recommended to contact a collection agency if the last installment has been more than 30-60 days past due.
-Involvement of a collection agency is a game changer, they are experts in collecting debt.
-The longer you wait, harder it will get to recover your money.
+It is recommended to contact a collection agency if the last installment has been more than 60 days past due.
+The involvement of a collection agency is a game-changer.
+They are experts in collecting past-due debts.
+The longer you wait, the harder it will get to recover your money.

-Before you hire an agency, check if they are licensed and bonded in those states where your these individuals are located.
-The agency should preferably have both consumer and commercial collection divisions, therefore even if your debtor is a business (ex: company lease), the same collection agency can pursue the matter.
+Before you hire a collection agency, check if it is licensed and bonded in those states where your debtors are located.
+The agency should have both Consumer and Commercial debt collection divisions.
+If your debtor is a person or a business (ex: company lease), the same collection agency can pursue all situations.

-If the main signer cannot pay, the collection agency will approach cosigner for payments.
+If the primary signer cannot pay, the collection agency will approach the cosigner for payments.

 Check this page >> Cost of Hiring a Debt Collections Agency